Skip to content

-This page has been added since firmware v4.6.
-For older firmware versions, please refer to Firewall.
+This guide applies to firmware v4.6 and above.
+For earlier versions, please refer to Firewall.

-On the left side of web Admin Panel -> NETWORK -> Port Forwarding
+On the left side of the web Admin Panel, go to NETWORK -> Port Forwarding, or SECURITY -> Port Forwarding (for firmware v4.9 and above).

-This page allows you to set firewall rules like DMZ and Port Forwarding.
+This page allows you to configure firewall rules, including DMZ and port forwarding.

 DMZ lets you to expose one computer to the Internet, so all inbound packets will be redirected to this computer.